-No company owns the atmosphere; nobody owns the rivers or the oceans; no factory owns their workers.
-So, in the rush to make a profit, sometimes companies cut corners and stop worrying about the things they don’t own.
+For example, no company owns the atmosphere; nobody owns the rivers or the oceans; no factory owns their workers.
+In the rush to make a profit, sometimes companies cut corners and stop worrying about the things they don’t own.

 Not at MicroCare.
 Here at MicroCare, we believe we have an obligation that extends beyond merely providing a functional product at a competitive price.
 We have a duty to help customers improve their quality, lower their costs, improve their processes, protect their workers and avoid damage to the environment.
 This goes far beyond merely putting a chemical into a pail and shipping it out the door.
 “Caveat emptor” is not, and never will be, the MicroCare way.

-That’s why MicroCare is the world-leader in environmentally progressive critical cleaning, coating and lubricating.
-We were the first in the world to introduce circuit board cleaners that were completely safe for stratospheric ozone.
+That’s why MicroCare is the world-leader in environmentally-progressive critical cleaning, coating and lubricating.
+We were the first in the world to introduce PCB cleaners that were completely safe for stratospheric ozone.
 We also have introduced low GWP cleaners, halogen-free cleaners and VOC-free cleaners.
 We also were the first to phase-out cleaners containing CFC, HCFC, TCA and methylene chloride, even though (at the time) those products were still legal and profitable.

-In short, MicroCare has devised a world-class product stewardship program that focuses not just on developing and commercializing the most progressive cleaning products science can devise, but also educating companies about the best cleaning products and processes, helping then select the optimal product for the task at hand, and then auditing procedures to ensure everyone works safely and profitably.
+In short, MicroCare focuses not just on developing and commercializing the most progressive cleaning products science can devise, but also educating our clients about the best cleaning products and processes, helping then select the optimal product for the task at hand, and then auditing their procedures to ensure everyone works safely and profitably.

 First and foremost, the MicroCare Stewardship Program focuses on safety, because a safe cleaning environment also is an efficient cleaning environment.

-Product safety training, cleaning fluid selection, cleaning system design and operating training and an on-site inspections are all part of the stewardship program.
-Depending upon the cleaning application, MicroCare may insist the customer obtain specific types of cleaning equipment or equipment with specific features.
+Safety training, product selection, cleaning system design, operating training and on-site inspections are all part of the stewardship program.
+Depending upon the specific application, MicroCare may insist the customer obtain new cleaning equipment or equipment with specific features.
 MicroCare always will insist on employee training.
-In extreme situations, MicroCare may refuse to allow a MicroCare cleaner to be used in certain applications.
-MicroCare will work with company engineers to specify cleaning processes that are well-designed and well-maintained, ensuring proper cleaning, minimizing solvent emissions, saving money and protecting your people and the planet.
+In extreme situations, MicroCare may refuse to allow a MicroCare cleaner to be used.
+MicroCare will work with your engineers to specify cleaning processes that are well-designed and well-maintained, ensuring proper cleaning, minimizing solvent emissions, saving money and protecting your people and our planet.

 Proper storage and handling procedures also are a focus of the Stewardship Program, because those procedures keep workers safe and avoid short-term overexposure.
-When appropriate, MicroCare will work with every customer to implement an annual monitoring program to track worker exposure levels.
+When appropriate, MicroCare even will work with customers to implement a monitoring program to track worker exposure levels.